boxed/kodare.net/_drafts/draft_introducing_iommi_2.markdown

 ## Pages

-So for we've just created a table, but often you want something a little more complex, especially for your index page. iommi has a concept of a `Page` that is used to build up a bigger page from smaller building blocks.
+So far we've just created a table, but often you want something a little more complex, especially for your index page. iommi has a concept of a `Page` that is used to build up a bigger page from smaller building blocks.
 Let's build out our simple web app to have separate pages for albums, artists and tracks: